-The premise of both subscription and transactional licensing is that universities need permission to use works beyond fair use and the rights they acquire with access.
+The premise of both transactional and institutional licensing is that universities need permission to use works beyond fair use and the rights they acquire with access.
 This premise is often true in today's digital environment and that is why we will discuss these licenses.

-Transactional licenses allows us to license permission as needed, one transaction at a time).
-It requires that we establish relationships with the Copyright Clearance Center for libraries, course management systems, and copy centers, and work harder to educate and inform students and employees of their rights and responsibilities under copyright law so they know when to ask for permission.
-Ideally these different ways of providing students with access to digital and print materials could be integrated into a single system for behind-the-scenes rights clearance, but this option seems to elude us so far.
+Transactional licenses allows us to license permission as needed, one transaction at a time.
+It requires that we establish relationships with the Copyright Clearance Center, and work harder to educate and inform students and employees of their rights and responsibilities under copyright law so they know when to ask for permission.

 Transactional licensing lowers our risk of lawsuits, but it does not eliminate it entirely for two reasons:

 The current instability in the scope of fair use exacerbates these risks and requires that we devote more attention to educational efforts.
-On the other hand, these risks should diminish as comprehensive licensing and subscription licensing opportunities increase.
+However, these risks should diminish as comprehensive licensing and subscription licensing opportunities increase.

-Most institutions will likely rely on fair use for some or all uses that are not covered by the scope of a subscription license (for example, for publishers' materials that are not included), so even with such a license we will be exposed to some risk regarding our liability for the quality of fair use determinations.
+Most institutions will likely rely on fair use for some or all uses that are not covered by the scope of an institutional annual license (for example, for publishers' materials that are not included), so even with such a license we will be exposed to some risk regarding our liability for the quality of fair use determinations.

-Although subscription licensing proposals usually include an offer by the licensor to indemnify participating universities against suits from publishers, such an indemnity would not cover uses outside the license - the fair uses exempted from its terms.
-Thus, the more a subscription license covers, the better, because any remaining vulnerability to suit significantly diminishes the value of the license.
+Although institutional licensing proposals usually include an offer by the licensor to indemnify participating universities against suits from publishers, such an indemnity would not cover uses outside the license - the fair uses exempted from its terms.
+Thus, the more an institutional license covers, the better, because any remaining vulnerability to suit significantly diminishes the value of the license.

 Retain rights to publicly archive faculty-authored scholarly works

 So long as universities use others' works, they are bound to pay the owners their price.
 To the extent universities can retain the right to publicly archive faculty-authored scholarly works, they contribute the the lowering of costs of both access and use.
-It now seems possible that electronic publishing could potentially and drastically alter the dynamic among authors, publishers and consumers of scholarly works.
+It's possible that online publishing could drastically alter the dynamic among authors, publishers and consumers of scholarly works.
 Users want wide, affordable access and publishers and authors want reasonable remuneration.
 Since the university community includes authors, publishers and users under the same roof, we ought to be able to take advantage of this situation.

 The web of interdependencies among universities, their faculty members, libraries and publishers may be rewoven by the process of adapting our policies to the realities of the electronic world, but it will not disappear.
 To avoid harming the relationship between libraries and university presses, or the relationship between universities and for-profit publishers, we must focus on the overall goal of facilitating educational objectives, including but not limited to facilitating scholarly communication, rather than on preserving traditional roles and institutions.
 We must find solutions wherein our libraries, authors and presses can be partners rather than adversaries.